 New Mother Calls Her Friend Out For Fawning Over A Puppy Instead of Her Baby

-OP asked if she could play with the puppy and the owner said yes.
-OP was elated and she was still walking on cloud nine when they got back to the couple's house.
+OP asked if she could play with the puppy, and the owner said yes.
+OP was elated, and she was still walking on cloud nine when they got back to the couple's house.

 Hours later, she received a long message from the new parents about the puppy incident.
-They said they were offended that she seemed to care more for a puppy on the street than their own child.
+They said they were offended that she seemed to care more for a puppy on the street than for their own child.

 What do you think?
 Was OP wrong?
 You can read the entire post below: